 What The Metaphor Project is up to now as of 1.15.18: For our new 2018 social media campaign with hashtags #AmericansStepUp and #CommonsenseAmericans, see our pages on Twitter and The Metaphor Project on Facebook .
 Watch for our forthcoming blog about why these matter now, and don’t miss our still hot VIP frames above and my latest blog Say: “Stop the GOP war on America: (fill in the blanks). “

-NEW: The Metaphor Project has a new dedicated Facebook page, as of a few days ago, at https://www.facebook.com/The-Metaphor-Project-1263733840423146, and our F link in the column to the right.
-Please visit, like, write a review, and ask your networks to do the same!
+Check it out: The Metaphor Project has a new dedicated Facebook page: The Metaphor Project on Facebook Please visit, like, write a review, and ask your networks to do the same!

 How to Write Slogans That Move!
 (Better than “a better deal!)
 Check out our previous blog Framing Our March Messages to Persuade in the Still Relevant section on this page too.
 We’re still marching!
 Take a look at Getting Heard Beyond the Choir as well, It’s getting more relevant every day.

 Correction: In our June 25, 2016 blog post, Redeem Our Nation’s Honor, we have made the following correction: Paul Kivel is one of the co-founders of SURJ (Showing Up for Racial Justice), not the founder.

 We have an addition to A Watershed Metaphor for These Times 11.22.14 on 2.2.15: Letters exchanged between me and Paul Krapfel, author of Shifting, after publication of this piece.